xellosgit/typing-test/README.md

 This project is a simple and fun way to practice typing, with an intuitive design and helpful feedback to enhance your typing skills.

-Let me know if you need further details or adjustments to this description!